 Draft your rules as you would any rules.
 [See Chapter 3.]
 Your chain of command should review and support your proposed rules before you proceed.
 Some agencies have their legal counsel review the proposed rule language and double-check statutory authorities.
-An agency that is a multi-member board must follow board procedures, which usually means passing a formal resolution authorizing the

-Notice and authorizing a person to sign the Notice.
+An agency that is a multi-member board must follow board procedures, which usually means passing a formal resolution authorizing the Notice and authorizing a person to sign the Notice.
 A form for such a board resolution is in the appendix as BD-NTC.

-Request the Revisor's Office to prepare a preliminary draft of the rules and advise them that your agency is adopting the rules under the exempt procedure in Minnesota Statutes, section 14.386.
+Request the Revisor's Office to prepare a draft of the rules and advise them that your agency is adopting the rules under the exempt procedure in Minnesota Statutes, section 14.386.
+(Note: There is no "preliminary draft" in exempt rulemaking - only the "adopted" rule.)
 Review the draft carefully, with the help of your agency's subject matter expert, and request changes as necessary.